Light-induced spin-polarized desorption of Rb atoms from Co surfaces: Abstract

 \section{Abstract}

-The spin polarization of Rb atoms undergoing light-induced desorption from a spin-polarized Co (110) surface was investigated.
-Desorption induced by pulsed UV-light irradiation was driven by a non-thermal mechanism and the spins of the desorbed Rb atoms were polarized.
-This implies spin transfer between the surface and the adsorbate during desorption.
+We investigated the spin polarization of Rb atoms undergoing light-induced desorption from a spin-polarized Co (110) surface.
+Desorption of Rb atoms was induced via pulsed UV irradiation of the Rb-adsorbed Co surface.
+The number of desorbed atoms, their velocity distribution, and their spin polarization were measured via the absorption of circularly polarized light resonant with the desorbed Rb atoms.
+The results were analyzed in conjunction with DFT calculations, indicating that the desorbed Rb atoms were spin-polarized.
+This was explained by a non-thermal desorption mechanism accompanying spin-polarized electron transfer between the Co surface and adsorbed Rb.

 Interactions between gaseous atoms and magnetic surfaces often change the spin states of both phases.
 For example, charge transfer between a magnetic surface and adsorbates often modifies the magnetic properties of the surface.
 Examples include demagnetization\cite{PhysRevLett.39.568}, changes in the magnetic moments of surface atoms\cite{cao2022spin,cao2023spin,asakawa2019electronic}, and the enhanced spin polarization of conduction electrons\cite{kurahashi,parkinson}.
 Charge transfer may also occur between the surface and adsorbates during desorption.
 When the surface electrons are spin-polarized, the transferred electrons are also expected to be spin-polarized, leading to spin polarization of the desorbed atoms.
 This may be important when ferromagnetic catalysts promote oxygen evolution reactions\cite{ren2021spin,fang2023spin}.
 However, spin transfer during desorption has not been investigated sufficiently due to the difficulty of detecting spin transfer between the surface and adsorbates experimentally.
 In the case of desorption from spin-polarized surfaces, such as ferromagnets, detection of spin polarization of the desorbed atoms provides direct evidence for spin transfer between the surface and adsorbates during desorption.
 In non-thermal fast desorption processes, such as light-induced desorption\cite{ikeda}, desorption should occur before spin relaxation occurs; therefore, spin polarization of the desorbed atoms should be readily observable.